-CCS is a necessity, not an option, for reaching net-zero GHG emissions
+CCS is a necessity, not an option, for reaching net-zero greenhouse gas (GHG) emissions

-The CCC states that CCS is a necessity not an option.
-UK net-zero scenarios involve aggregate annual capture and storage of 75-175 MtCO₂ in 2050, which would require a major CO₂ transport and storage infrastructure servicing at least five clusters and with some CO₂ transported by ships or heavy goods vehicles.
+The UK’s Committee on Climate Change (CCC) states that CCS is a necessity not an option.
+UK net-zero scenarios involve aggregate annual capture and storage of 75-175 MtCO₂ in 2050, which will require a major CO₂ transport and storage infrastructure, servicing at least five clusters and with some CO₂ transported by ships or heavy goods vehicles.

 CCS is the only way to decarbonise certain industries

 Industries such as steel, cement, refining chemicals, glass and ceramics all emit CO2 as part of a chemical process required in production.
 Currently, CCS is the only technology option that enables deep decarbonisation for these industries.

 CCS could open up new markets for the UK

 The UK has vast storage capacity available, opening up potential cross-border business opportunities, as well as providing inherent advantages for the UK as a producer of net-zero products.

 Hydrogen is a gas that, when used to generate energy, only produces water as a waste product.
 It can be used to power heavy vehicles and heat homes, as well as replace fossil fuels in a range of industrial applications.

 CCS helps secure and create jobs

 CCS helps retain jobs in regions that rely on heavy industry.
 It creates fundamental infrastructure for regional low-carbon clusters, which are at the heart of Clean Growth Regeneration Zones.